Machine learning techniques in joint default assessment: Background literature

-The reason why also the inclusion of higher order terms in the LR does not make it as good in prediction as ML is that, in any case, polinomial terms provide an approximation to the actual, non-linear relationship among the covariates.
+Together with Yu et al., the only paper, up to our knowledge, which includes in the LR also higher order and interaction terms, and compares their predictive accuracy on individual defaults, is \cite{dumitrescu2022machine}.
+In spite of the Authors including polynomial terms to improve the fit of the LR, the latter remains less accurate than the ML techniques in single obligor prediction.
+The intuitive reason why also the inclusion of higher order terms in the LR does not make it as good in prediction as ML is that, in any case, polynomial terms provide an approximation to the actual, non-linear relationship among the covariates, while increasing the number of parameters to estimate.
 A paper which testifies that on a different, but huge dataset of mortgages (120 million) is \cite{sadhwani2021deep}: they recognize that, being ML entirely dictated by the data themselves, it minimizes the model mis-specification and the bias of the variable weights' estimates inherent in - even higher order - LR.
 That is why below we stop to the first order LR.
-Still, we challenge the latter at the multivariate level using quantiles, as suggested by \cite{dumitrescu2022machine}.

-As for the modelling approach for joint defaults, we use a typical, reduced form approach, the mixing-variable approach.
-A standard reference for mixture models, and the particular one we use, the Bernoulli one, is \cite {mcneil2005quantitative}.